RaydanAridiCS/Quiz-app/README.md

 2. You will be directed to the Authentication Page where you can either log in if you have existing credentials in `localStorage` or register a new account.
 3. If you log in as the hardcoded admin user (`admin@quiz.com` / `admin123`), you will be redirected to the Dashboard.
 4. After successful login (as a regular user), you will be taken to the Home Page, where you can see a list of available quizzes.
 5. Click on a quiz to start it.
-You will be presented with 3 multiple-choice questions.
+You will be presented with 3 multiple-choice questions and a 90-second timer will begin.
-6. Select your answers and click the submit button.
+6. Select your answers and click the submit button before the timer runs out.
 Your score will be displayed and saved.
+7. The application includes a toggle to switch between light and dark mode.
+Look for a button or icon (e.g., a moon or sun icon) to activate it.
-7. The Dashboard (accessible only by the admin user) will show a list of all registered users and their recorded quiz scores.
+8. The Dashboard (accessible only by the admin user) will show a list of all registered users and their recorded quiz scores.

 ## Installation